mantidproject/mantid/docs/source/release/v6.1.0/framework.rst

 ----------

 - :ref:`CompareWorkspaces <algm-CompareWorkspaces>` compares the positions of both source and sample (if extant) when property `checkInstrument` is set.
+- :ref:`SetGoniometer <algm-SetGoniometer>` can now set multiple goniometers from log values instead of just the time-avereged value.

 Data Objects
 ------------

+- :ref:`Run <mantid.api.Run>` has been modified to allow multiple goniometers to be stored.

 Python
 ------